|Title:||Assistant Head Coach, Defensive Coordinator, Linebacker Coach|

-Former All-Ivy League linebacker Scott Larkee, the Gridiron Club of Boston's 2012 Assistant Coach of the Year, is in his fifth season as defensive coordinator at Harvard and his eighth total season across two stints as an assistant coach at his alma mater in 2013.
+Former All-Ivy League linebacker Scott Larkee, the Gridiron Club of Boston's 2012 Assistant Coach of the Year, is in his sixth season as defensive coordinator at Harvard and his eighth total season across two stints as an assistant coach at his alma mater in 2014.